 Our business and affairs are organized under the direction of our board of directors, which currently consists of seven members.
-The primary responsibilities of our board of directors is to provide oversight, strategic guidance, counseling and direction to our management.
+The primary responsibilities of our board of directors are to provide oversight, strategic guidance, counseling and direction to our management.
 Our board of directors meets on a regular basis and additionally as required.

-Our board of directors has determined that eight of our nine directors, Ms. Champsi, Ms. Demski, Mr. Drake, Ms. Hutton, Dr. Mario, Dr. Niedel, Mr. Pappas and Mr. Wollaeger, are independent directors, as defined by Rule 5605(a)(2) of the Nasdaq Listing Rules.
+Our board of directors has determined that seven of our eight directors, Ms. Champsi, Ms. Demski, Ms. Hutton, Dr. Mario, Dr. Niedel, Mr. Pappas and Mr. Wollaeger, are independent directors, as defined by Rule 5605(a)(2) of the Nasdaq Listing Rules.

-In accordance with the terms of our amended and restated certificate of incorporation and bylaws, our board of directors is divided into three classes, class I, class II and class III, with members of each class serving staggered three-year terms.
+In accordance with the terms of our amended and restated certificate of incorporation and bylaws, which will be effective upon the closing of this offering, our board of directors will be divided into three classes, class I, class II and class III, with members of each class serving staggered three-year terms.

-Our board of directors is comprised of the following classes:
+Effective upon the closing of this offering, our board of directors will be comprised of the following classes:

-- Class I, which consists of Ms. Champsi, Ms. Hutton and Mr. Pappas, whose terms will expire at our annual meeting of stockholders to be held in 2014; - Class II, which consists of Ms. Demski, Mr. Drake and Dr. Niedel, and whose terms will expire at our annual meeting of stockholders to be held in 2015; and - Class III, which consists of Dr. Mario, Mr. Moch and Mr. Wollaeger, and whose terms will expire at our annual meeting of stockholders to be held in 2016.
+- Class I, which will consist of Ms. Champsi, Ms. Hutton and Mr. Pappas, whose terms will expire at our annual meeting of stockholders to be held in 2014; - Class II, which will consist of Ms. Demski and Dr. Niedel, and whose terms will expire at our annual meeting of stockholders to be held in 2015; and

+Class III, which will consist of Dr. Mario, Mr. Moch and Mr. Wollaeger, and whose terms will expire at our annual meeting of stockholders to be held in 2016.

-At each annual meeting of stockholders, the successors to directors whose terms then expire will serve until the third annual meeting following their election and until their successors are duly elected and qualified.
-The authorized size of our board of directors is currently nine members.
+At each annual meeting of stockholders to be held after the initial classification, the successors to directors whose terms then expire will serve until the third annual meeting following their election and until their successors are duly elected and qualified.
+The authorized size of our board of directors is currently seven members.
 The authorized number of directors may be changed only by resolution by a majority of the board of directors.
 Any additional directorships resulting from an increase in the number of directors will be distributed between the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 This classification of the board of directors may have the effect of delaying or preventing changes in our control or management.
 Our directors may be removed for cause by the affirmative vote of the holders of at least 66 2/3% of our voting stock.